hecanjog/pdintro/source/first.rst

 You can see how the audio makes huge jumps between values - these jumps are discontinuities.
 As a general rule, sounds with rougher and more angular shapes have a richer timbre, with more energy in the upper partials.
 These jumps are just about as extreme as you can get in digital audio, so at those moments of transition the sound has a lot of energy across the frequency spectrum.
-This is called transient distortion.
+This is known as quantization noise.